 Leadership Overview

-Georges River Council has 4 executives leading key functions including finance, information technology, human resources, and funding strategy.
+Georges River Council has 4 executives leading key functions including technology, finance, human resources, and funding.

-Driven by a commitment to community enhancement, Georges River Council focuses on delivering essential services and fostering well-being through diverse programs, events, and grants, while championing environmental sustainability and economic development for its residents and businesses.
+Driven by community enhancement, Georges River Council is dedicated to providing essential services and fostering well-being through diverse programs, events, and grants, while prioritizing environmental sustainability and economic development for residents, businesses, and organizations.

-Driven by a commitment to community enhancement, Georges River Council focuses on delivering essential services and fostering well-being through diverse programs, events, and grants, while championing environmental sustainability and economic development for its residents and businesses.
+Driven by community enhancement, Georges River Council is dedicated to providing essential services and fostering well-being through diverse programs, events, and grants, while prioritizing environmental sustainability and economic development for residents, businesses, and organizations.

 Leadership Roles at Georges River Council